PreciousEddy/xFusionCorp-System-Administrator-Tasks-Nautilus-Project/README.md

 Description: This task involves creating and managing user accounts on various systems and platforms within the xFusionCorp network.
 The non-interactive shell is commonly used for service accounts or accounts that do not require direct shell access..

-## Task 2: Setting Up Network Services
+## Task 2: Automating Backup Process - xFusionCorp Industries

-Description: As a system administrator, you were responsible for configuring and maintaining various network services required by xFusionCorp.
-This includes DNS, DHCP, FTP, HTTP, and other essential network services.
+Description: As a system administrator, this task is responsible for automating the backup process that was previously performed manually by the xFusionCorp Industries system admins team.
+To automate this task, the team has developed a new bash script named xfusioncorp.sh.
+The script has been copied to all required servers, including App Server 1 in Stratos Datacenter.

 ## Task 3: Managing System Security